 Example "Digging a hole"

-This sample task shows the use of variables to generate random values in a calculation interaction.
+This sample question shows the use of variables to generate random values in a calculation interaction.
 The participant should calculate the answer depending on given values, which are redefined for each attempt.

 In the example, a simple geometric problem will be completed, i. e. the calculation of the hypotenuse: The solution is supposed to be derived from the knowledge that the hypotenuse is the longest side of a right triangle.
 To do this, the participant is given a variety of possible solutions, from which they need to choose the correct one.

 The values of the catheti will be randomly chosen from a specified value range for each participant and each test attempt.